wxwqhz/git-skills/readme.txt

-creating a new branch is really quick.
+creating a new branch is really quick and simple.